-Reliance Jio offers Nokia 1 with Rs 2200 cashback, huge data benefits; check all details here
+Nokia 1 available at effective price of Rs 3,299 with 60GB extra data for Jio users

 FE.com has learned that the Jio cashback offer is now available on the purchase of Nokia 1 across offline retailers.
-The Jio cashback offer means Rs 2,200 will be credited in form of 44 cashback vouchers of Rs 50 each in the MyJio App to the eligible subscriber.
-The user needs to do the recharge on the eligible device.
-The criteria for the eligible subscriber is someone who has purchased the Nokia 1 Android Oreo Go Edition.
+The Jio cashback offer means Rs 2,200 will be credited in the form of 44 vouchers of Rs 50 cashback each in the MyJio App to the eligible subscriber.
+The user needs to recharge their Jio number with either Rs 199 or Rs 298 for eligibility on the newly purchased Nokia 1.
 The user should be an active subscriber to Jio’s Prime prepaid services.

 The cashback offer from Reliance Jio can be availed from March 28, 2018, to May 31, 2022.
-Customers who wish to get hold of the offer should recharge with Reliance Jio’s prepaid recharge plans of Rs.198 or Rs.299 on their new Nokia 1.
+While the Jio Football offer is applicable only for the Jio Prime subscribers, the Prime subscription is ending on March 31.
+The company has not detailed any future plans for the Jio Prime subscription yet, however, this offer looks like an extension.

-How to get additional 60GB of 4G data
+How to get additional 60GB of extra 4G data on Jio number?

-An Eligible Subscriber, who, during the subsistence of the Offer shall be entitled to an additional 10GB 4G data voucher (“Additional Data Voucher”) per Recharge.
-Under the cashback offer, the voucher of Rs.
-50 can be redeemed by a recharge from the MyJio App only.
-It should be noted that one Cashback voucher of Rs.50 can be redeemed per eligible recharge.
-As many as 44 Cashback vouchers are up for grabs of Rs.
-50 each.
-All unredeemed Cashback vouchers from Reliance Jio shall expire on May 31, 2022.
+An eligible subscriber, who, during the subsistence of the Offer shall be entitled to an additional 10GB 4G data voucher (additional data voucher) per recharge.
+Under the cashback offer, the voucher of Rs 50 can be redeemed by a recharge from the MyJio App only.
+It should be noted that one cashback voucher of Rs 50 can be redeemed per eligible recharge.
+As many as 44 cashback vouchers are up for grabs of Rs 50 each.
+All unredeemed Cashback vouchers from Reliance Jio will expire on May 31, 2022, the company said.

 As per the statement released by Reliance Jio, the additional data Voucher would be credited to the account of the subscriber within 48 hours of recharge.
 With Nokia 1, the additional data vouchers can be availed for a maximum of six recharges, during the additional data entitlement period of the offer.
 Where any additional data voucher is redeemed during a recharge cycle period, the benefits attached to such additional data voucher shall be limited to that recharge cycle period and any such benefits that remain unutilized at end of that recharge cycle period, will expire and be forfeited, said Jio.